deaniliev/pmm-monitoring/README.md

 ## Install server

+### Docker

 0. You will need docker installed
 1. copy docker-compose to /opt
 2. do a `docker compose up -d`
 3. change admin password: `docker exec -t pmm-server change-admin-password MySuperStrongPassword`

+### Install Dashboard "MySQL Query Performance Troubleshooting (Designed for PMM2)"

+1. This plugin requres the following plugins installed:

+   - Breadcrumb
+   - Graph (old) Singlestat Table
+   - Text

+2. Install and configure "Altinity plugin for ClickHouse"

+   - After installing the above plugin go to "Configuration > Data sources" and select newly installed plugin "Altinity plugin for ClickHouse".
+In "URL" field we add `http://localhost:8123` and save.
+   - Next, we need to import new Dashboard: "Dashboards > + Import", then in field "Import via grafana.com" we enter 12630 and click Load and Import.
+In the configuration we should select where to place this Dashboard (typically under MySQL), Prometheus Metrics and ClickHouse datasource.
+   - Save and voila.

 ## Install client